 After three years of marriage, Matt and Heidi decided it was time to start a family.
 They were excited about becoming parents and believed they would be good parents.
 As time went on, Heidi was not able to get pregnant.
 Despite the hardship, they were determined to not to be bitter about their circumstances.

 They wanted to share their joy and love with children, and instead of putting their efforts into seeking out why they were unable to get pregnant, they chose to put their energy into becoming parents through adoption.
-They started the process with American Adoptions, out of Kansas City, Missouri.
-They were told it could take up to one year, maybe more, before a match was made.
+They started the process, and they were told it could take up to one year, maybe more, before a match was made.

 However, one day after being approved, they received a phone call that changed their lives.
 Matt and Heidi boarded a plane and flew to Georgia to hold their child, Isaiah.
 Isaiah was just twelve hours old when they first met him, and in that moment, he captured their hearts.

 Four years after their adoption of Isaiah, they felt it was time to expand their family.
 Matt and Heidi chose foster care—even though they were fully aware of the possibility that reunification with birth parents or placement with relatives could happen.
 They brought their newborn baby boy home from the hospital, loved on him, cared for his needs, and then, with great sadness, helped him transition to an adoptive home with his sibling.

 Heidi recalls, “That was the moment that we realized we were not in this for ourselves.
 We were doing this for the children.
 And, our hearts changed and we became courageous.
 We decided to love courageously.”